Wednesday, 8 August 2018

 Little Karin

-Here comes a short post about a ballad that was recently relatively widely known in Sweden (as Liten Karin) as it was printed in many school songbooks and other songbooks.
-It is a bit of a grisly one, and has not been widely recorded by modern artists, though there are some recordings.
+The ballad in this post was quite widely known in Sweden up until fairly recently (as Liten Karin), as it was printed in many school songbooks and other songbooks.
+It is rather grisly, and has not been widely recorded by modern artists, though there are some recordings.

 Plot

-The story goes something like this: Little Karin is serving at the young king's court.
-The king notices her, and asks her to be his.
+Little Karin is serving at the young king's court.
+The king notices her, and he asks her to be his.
 Quite a few verses of the ballad are spent with the king offering Karin various fancy gifts: a grey horse with a gold saddle, a gold crown, half of his kingdom, and so on.
 Each time, Karin refuses, saying that the king should give those things to the queen instead, and leave her (Karin) alone, with her honour intact.

 The king then tells Karin that he will lock her in the tower.
 She replies that God will know whether or not she deserves that.

 Next, the king tells her that he will put her in a nail-barrel.
-The nail-barrel (spiketunnan) we may understand is a torture device consisting of a barrel pierced by nails that may be rolled around with someone inside (apparently not widely attested outside of folklore).
-The king puts Karin in the nail-barrel and rolls it around ... you may understand she did not survive this.
+The nail-barrel (spiketunnan) is a torture device consisting of a barrel pierced by nails that may be rolled around with someone inside (apparently not widely attested outside of folklore).
+The king puts Karin in the nail-barrel and rolls it around ... she did not survive this.
 At the end of the ballad, two white doves come down from heaven and take Karin away, and then two black crows arrive from hell to take away the king.

 This ballad is one of those that is classified as a legend ballad, as it tells a version of a legend of one of the saints.
 In this case, it is St Catherine.
 St Catherine is famous for her martyrdom involving a wheel (after she had upset a certain emperor).
 The Catherine wheel fireworks and the wheel emblem used as a symbol of the Oxford and Cambridge colleges that are named after her are a couple of examples of where how this wheel may be seen and remembered.
 The unusual nail-barrel rolling torture device that the king uses in the ballad to kill Karin is also a manifestation of this Catherine wheel ....